eadmund/cypherback/README.md

 add-delete-add of the same file efficiently), then their chunks are uploaded in random order, and finally the new backup set is uploaded.

-The entire backup set is encrypted with AES in CTR mode under the metadata encryption key; the IV is the metadata nonce concatenated with 64 zero bits.
-This means that is possible to determine the IV to use for any block within the backup set stream simply by incrementing the IV appropriately.
+The backup set is encrypted with AES in CTR mode under a key derived from the metadata master key and a backup set nonce, as described below.

+The metadata encryption key and IV are generated under the NIST SP 800-108 KDF in Counter Mode protocol: HMAC-SHA-384(metadata master key, [0x00, "metadata encryption", 0x00, backup set nonce, 0x180]);
+the first 256 bits are the key and the following 128 bits are the IV.

+The nonce MUST be regenerated if any backup set information is rewritten (e.g. when expiring old backup sets).

-The final 48 bytes of the backup set consist of HMAC-SHA-384(metadata authentication key, encrypted backup set).
+The final 48 bytes of the backup set consist of HMAC-SHA-384(metadata authentication key, [key, IV, backup set data as written]).
 These bytes are not encrypted.
 The backup set MUST NOT be considered valid unless these final 48 bytes are correct.

 A property of the stream-oriented format is that a new backup run may be appended by overwriting the authentication tag (and further bytes)